 Maintaining your relationships with friends and family can be difficult when you are in a bad relationship.
 Your ex likely took up most of your time, which alienated you from your support system.
 This is common in toxic relationships since it forces you to be completely dependent on your ex.

 Now that you’re free of their bad influence, it’s time to reconnect with your loved ones.
-These relationships will help you heal from your breakup, will teach you that there are trustworthy people out there, and will act as a strong support system to see you through any trials that may come up in your life.
+These relationships will help you heal from your breakup, will teach you that there are trustworthy people out there, so that moving forward you can easily build trust in a new relationship, and will act as a strong support system to see you through any trials that may come up in your life.

 4. Go slow in romance